Ticket Sales Dashboard

 US and Canada

-Ticket sales patterns vary for different types of organisation within the cultural sector.
+Ticket sales patterns vary for different types of organization within the cultural sector.
 Last month, were ticket sales for each business type up or down, as a percentage of the same month in 2019?

-Each row shows the number of tickets sold in 2022 as a percentage of the same month in 2019.
+Each row shows the number of tickets sold in 2023 as a percentage of the same month in 2019.

 Hover over the chart for more detail.

-Where's my organisation?
+Where's my organization?

 Below is a full list of the artform groupings we use.
 If you're a Spektrix user and you'd like to know which group you're in, please contact us.